alamshafil/mempool/docker/README.md

 This directory contains the Dockerfiles used to build and release the official images, as well as a `docker-compose.yml` to configure environment variables and other settings.

-If you are looking to use these Docker images to deploy your own instance of Mempool, note that they only containerize Mempool's frontend and backend.
+If you are looking to use these Docker images to deploy your own instance of Dogepool, note that they only containerize Dogepool's frontend and backend.
 You will still need to deploy and configure Bitcoin Core and an Electrum Server separately, along with any other utilities specific to your use case (e.g., a reverse proxy, etc).
-Such configuration is mostly beyond the scope of the Mempool project, so please only proceed if you know what you're doing.
+Such configuration is mostly beyond the scope of the Dogepool project, so please only proceed if you know what you're doing.

 See a video guide of this installation method by k3tan [on BitcoinTV.com](https://bitcointv.com/w/8fpAx6rf5CQ16mMhospwjg).